Dannyzen/csh02/week-08/README.md

 **Bonus question:**

-Write threaded and select() based webservers that return natural numbers, 1, 2, 3, 4, etc., adding 1 for each request.
+Write threaded (web.py, rails, django, etc.) and select() based webservers (node.js, twisted, event machine, etc.) that return natural numbers, 1, 2, 3, 4, etc., adding 1 for each request.
 Which version is faster?
 Which one was easier to implement?
 What would you do to increase your performance by 10x?